Epics in Agile — everything you need to know to get started.

 1. Launch a major marketing campaign to boost SaaS subscriptions by 25%.

 A marketing team is launching a major campaign to boost SaaS subscriptions and help their organization.
-Because the marketing plan will target both new and current customer bases, involve multiple channels and assets, and have an overall budget of $1 million, it’s clear that it will not only be a large, multi-month project, but it will require a clear plan of who will accomplish what and when.
-To achieve the highest ROI from the project, working in an Agile fashion will allow the team to incorporate feedback throughout and shift tactics or channels if necessary.
+The marketing plan will target new and current customer bases, involve multiple channels and assets, and have an overall budget of $1 million.
+This will not only be a large, multi-month project but also require a clear plan of who will accomplish what and when.
+To achieve the highest ROI from the project, working in an Agile fashion will enable the team to incorporate feedback throughout and adjust tactics or channels as necessary.

 Epics: